 The highlights of this driving itinerary include cute small towns such as La Conner, Anacortes, Birch Bay and the larger town of Bellingham.
 On this road trip you will be surrounded by lush evergreen forests that are draped in moss and see some glorious sunsets over emerald bays.
 Spend time relaxing in cozy coffee shops, drink organic beer, hike in the forests, or go fishing.
 You should spend 3 nights and 4 days on this road trip but add some extra nights if you enjoy camping and hiking.
 Combine this road trip with the Olympic Peninsula Driving Itinerary to see more of Washington.

-Starting in Seattle make your way north on the I-5 and take the 534 west until you get to the cute town of La Conner.
-Many of the shops and homes here were built in the 1890's and are still in near perfect condition.
+Starting in Seattle, make your way north on the I-5 and take the 534 west until you get to the cute town of La Conner.
+Many of the shops and homes here were built in the 1890's and are still near perfect condition.
 Take an hour to perouse through the interesting stores that consist of some great art work and unique craftsmanship.
 Then take a stroll along the newly built boardwalk that runs from Morris street to Commercial street which offers views of the river and boat docks.
-We stopped by Calico Cupboard which we had read sold cinnamon rolls the size of Mt Baker and were super delicious.
-The size of the cinnamon rolls did not disappoint and they had great flavors to choose from such as maple bacon and apple filled, however they barely had any topping on or in them as stated so in our opinion wasn't worth almost $5 each.
+We stopped by Calico Cupboard which we had heard sold cinnamon rolls the size of Mt Baker and were super delicious.
+The size of the cinnamon rolls did not disappoint and they had great flavors to choose from such as maple bacon and apple filled!

 Leaving La Conner head north on Reservation road until you reach route 20 and follow signs to Deception Pass State Park.
 The view from the bridge is pretty cool so make sure you get out of the car and go for a walk across the pedestrian path.